04 Health policy

 A

-record of medicines administered is kept near to the locked medicine box in the settings office.
-All members of staff are aware of where the medicine, medicine records and the epi-pens/inhalers are
+record of medicines administered is kept near to the medicine cabinet in the setting manager’s office.
+All members of staff are aware of where the medicine, records and the Epi pens and inhalers are

 The